adereth/counting-stars/README.md

 ## Usage

 Everything is in `core.clj`.
-Just replace the `oath-token` in there with your own and you'll be good to go.
+Just replace the `oauth-token` in there with your own and you'll be good to go.

 ## License